-Dermal fillers can drastically soften — and in many cases, completely eliminate — lines and furrows.
+Dermal fillers can drastically soften and, in many cases, completely eliminate lines and furrows.
 Permanent and temporary lip fillers are ideal for combatting thinning lips.

 Proactive Approach to Aging

 Unlike Botox, which serves to relax the muscles under your skin, dermal fillers fill in wrinkles, hollows, and fine lines.
-Fillers are also popular for restoring youthful volume because they can plump and lift cheeks, temples and jawlines.
-They fill out your thinning lips and can even help to rejuvenate sagging skin on your hands.
+Fillers are also popular for restoring youthful volume because they can plump and lift cheeks, temples, and jawlines.
+They fill out your thinning lips and can even help to rejuvenate the sagging skin on your hands.
 Fillers can also be used to:

 - Improve the appearance of scars

 Dermal fillers are extremely helpful for combatting the early signs of aging.
 There are several facial fillers available on today’s market, but they are not all created equal.
 Take the time to consult one of the leading dermatologists in Manhattan, so you pick the best option to treat your specific need.

 The most popular wrinkle fillers are hyaluronic acid fillers.
 Hyaluronic acid is a natural material that’s already in your body.
 Brand name hyaluronic acid fillers include: